tanzim99901/Face_recognition_Raspberry_Pi/README.md

 1) Training is the same as steps 1-4 as before.
 2) Make sure the Camera is connected properly to the Raspberry Pi and it is enabled in the "Raspberry Pi Configuration".
-3) Run the "Live_Facial_recognition_one_user.py" program from the command line.
+3) Run the "Live_Facial_recognition_one_user.py" program from the terminal.
 4) Voila!
 Live facial recognition at your fingertips!

 # Live Facial Recognition from Raspberry Pi camera (DYNAMIC USERS)

 1) Store the images that will be used to train the machine in folders named "training_img_user1", "training_img_user2" and so on (one folder for each user).
 2) Keep folders named "trained_data_user1", "trained_data_user2" and so on in the same directory. (one for each user)
-3) Run the "training_dynamic.py" program from the command line.
+3) Run the "training_dynamic.py" program from the terminal.
 4) After training is complete, there should be some data files in each of the "trained_data_userX" folders.
 5) Make sure the Camera is connected properly to the Raspberry Pi and it is enabled in the "Raspberry Pi Configuration".
-6) Run the "Live_Facial_recognition_dynamic.py" program from the command line.
+6) Run the "Live_Facial_recognition_dynamic.py" program from the terminal.
 7) Voila!
 Live facial recognition at your fingertips!